William Klemperer: Science

-An example of this is the use that Klemperer and his students made of electric deflection methods to determine the polarities of a number of high temperature species; the results were unexpected, and to everyone's surprise it turned out that half the alkaline earth dihalides are polar, meaning they cannot be symmetric linear molecules, contrary to the simple and widely taught models of ionic bonding.
-Klemperer also provided precise dipole moments of excited electronic states both by using the Stark effect in electronic spectra and by using electric resonance spectroscopy of metastable states of molecules.

-Klemperer introduced the technique of supersonic cooling as a spectroscopic tool, which has dramatically increased the intensity of molecular beams and also greatly simplified the spectra.
-This innovation has been second only to the invention of the laser in its impact on high-resolution spectroscopy.
+Klemperer introduced the technique of supersonic cooling as a spectroscopic tool, which has increased the intensity of molecular beams and also simplified the spectra.

 Klemperer helped to found the field of interstellar chemistry.
 In interstellar space, densities and temperatures are extremely low, and all chemical reactions must be exothermic, with no activation barriers.
 The chemistry is driven by ion-molecule reactions, and Klemperer's modeling of those that occur in molecular clouds has led to a remarkably detailed understanding of their rich highly non-equilibrium chemistry.
 Klemperer assigned HCO+ as the carrier of the mysterious but universal "X-ogen" radio-astronomical line at 89.6 GHz, which had been reported by D. Buhl and L.E.
 Snyder.